-State codes are wretched.
-Seriously, look at a few: California’s, New York’s, Illinois’, and Texas’ are all good examples of how stunningly difficult that it is to understand state laws.
+Legal codes are wretched.
+Seriously, look at a few: California’s, New York’s, Illinois’, and Texas’ are all good examples of how stunningly difficult that it is to understand legal codes.
 They don’t have APIs.
 Virtually none have bulk downloads.
 You’re stuck with their crude offerings.

-In development since June 2010, The State Decoded is in open beta testing now, with the first state site—Virginia—now in public beta and the second state site—Florida—in public alpha.
-Thanks to a generous grant from the Knight Foundation, development has accelerated substantially.
+In development since June 2010, The State Decoded is in open beta testing now, with a growing network of sites running the software.
+This work is made possible by a generous grant from the Knight Foundation.

 The LAMP-based code is GPLd and on Github.
 The goal is to get an organization in every state in the union (and D.C., Guam, and Puerto Rico!) to install this software and create a website for their own state’s code.
 Interested in stepping up to the plate for your fellow citizens?
 E-mail us!